lebomashatola/GeTopology/README.md

 ## Description

-GeTopology processes RNA-Seq files (.fastq), microarray files (.CEL) and tissue slide images (.SVS), performs shape encoding on gene expression data using TDA, and performs a predictive learning task using a bimodal approach using convolutional and multilayer perceptron neural networks to predict phenotype.
+GeTopology processes RNA-Seq files (.fastq), microarray files (.CEL) and tissue slide images (.SVS), performs shape encoding of gene expression data from TDA, and performs predictive learning tasks using a bimodal approach with convolutional and multilayer perceptronic neural networks to predict phenotypes.

 ## Getting Started